pe1obw/baseband_config/README.md

 Then install the software:

+- Install drivers (if applicable)
+    - For the FT232H: follow the instructions on
+<https://eblot.github.io/pyftdi/installation.html>.
+For Windows, you have to
-- For Windows and the FT232H only: install the 'Zadig' tool, and replace the existing driver with `libusb-win32` (see the pyftdi documentation).
+install the 'Zadig' tool, and replace the existing driver with `libusb-win32`.
-- For Linux and the MCP2221A only: follow the instructions on
+    - For the MCP2221A: under Windows, it worked out of the box for me.
+For Linux, follow the instructions on
 <https://learn.adafruit.com/circuitpython-libraries-on-any-computer-with-mcp2221/linux>
 - Download the codebase
 - Install the tool with `pip install -e .` (the `-e` option installs the